Custom Moldings: Top Tips for Duplicating Interior Trim

 Custom vs. Stock Moldings

 When comparing custom molding to “off-the-shelf” pieces available at retail outlets, Bill Hopkins, New England sales manager for Forester Molding and Millwork in Leominster, MA, says to take into account the craftsmanship and quality.
-“The No. 1 advantage is that specially milled molding is custom,” he says.
+“The number one advantage is that specially milled molding is custom,” he says.
 “The quality is twice as good.
 Everything that is custom is made fresh, ripped and milled into the desired profile.
 The detail is crisp.”

 There are disadvantages, too, Hopkins says, starting with the fact that you can’t just go pick it up.
 “With most companies, it is 10 days to a two- to three-week turnaround.”
 Price can also become a factor.
 For custom molding, there is a setup charge that can range from $90 to $300.
 Even if only one piece is needed, that set-up charge is fixed.